amigavision/AmigaVision/README.md

 video_mode_pal=1600,1200,50
 ```

-Replace the resolution values with whatever corresponds to your monitor's native resolution.
+Replace the resolution values with whatever corresponds to your monitor's native resolution, and the scaler will figure it out.

 ### Using the Amiga Cores